IMAGINING THANKSGIVING IN A TUSCAN VINEYARD

 Vineyards always make me think about eternity.

-As a matter of fact I studied a scripture passage from Leviticus 26 today that spoke about the abundance of blessings that will come to those of God who remain obedient to His will.
-The passage spoke of a grape harvest and the seasons of harvesting that are tended to in a vineyard.
+As a matter of fact I studied a scripture passage from Leviticus 26 today that spoke about the abundance of blessings which will come to those of God who remain obedient to His will.
+The passage spoke of a grape harvest and the seasons of harvesting that are tended in a vineyard.

 It doesn’t matter if the furniture is a little wonky as long as the company is excellent; right?